Applications Open December 1 for Summer 2024 Tufts Pre-College Programs!

 This program will combine engaging lectures, skill-building sessions, guest lectures, and Tech Treks to set students up for success in data-intensive fields.

-Students can expect a daily concept and coding lecture, followed up with coding and discussion sessions, as well as various skill building opportunities.
+All students can expect a daily concept and coding lecture, followed up with coding and discussion sessions, as well as various skill building opportunities.

 Week One will start with the foundations and basic programming building blocks in Python, setting up our computing environment for programming.
 In the afternoon, the faculty guest lectures and Tech Treks to local Boston-based tech companies will introduce students to various aspects of coding and programming.
 Students will explores what coding can do in the real world and why it matters.
 This combined with Coding and Discussion, as well as Skills Building Sessions will solidify their knowledge and footing in Python.